Data-Driven Linear Koopman Embedding for Networked Systems: Model-Predictive Grid Control: Abstract

 \section{Abstract}

-This paper presents a linear Koopman embedding for model predictive emergency voltage regulation in power systems, by way of a data-driven lifting of the system dynamics into a higher dimensional linear space over which the MPC (model predictive control) is exercised, thereby scaling as well as expediting the MPC computation for its real-time implementation for practical systems.
-We develop a {\em Koopman-inspired deep neural network} (KDNN) architecture for the linear embedding of the voltage dynamics subjected to reactive controls.
-The training of the KDNN for the purposes of linear embedding is done using the simulated voltage trajectories under a variety of applied control inputs and load conditions.
-The proposed framework learns the underlying system dynamics from the input/output data in the form of a triple of transforms: A Neural Network (NN)-based lifting to a higher dimension, a linear dynamics within that higher dynamics, and a NN-based projection to original space.
-This approach alleviates the burden of an adhoc selection of the basis functions for the purposes of lifting to higher dimensional linear space.
-The MPC is computed over the linear dynamics, making the control computation scalable and also real-time.
-We validate the efficacy of the approach via application to the standard IEEE 39 Bus systems.
+This paper presents a data-learned linear Koopman embedding of nonlinear networked dynamics and uses it to enable real-time model predictive emergency voltage control in a power network.
+The approach involves a novel data-driven ``basis-dictionary free" lifting of the system dynamics into a higher dimensional linear space over which an MPC (model predictive control) is exercised, making it both scalable and rapid for practical real-time implementation.
+A {\em Koopman-inspired deep neural network} (KDNN) encoder-decoder architecture for the linear embedding of the underlying dynamics under distributed controls is presented, in which the end-to-end components of the KDNN comprising of a triple of transforms is learned from the system trajectory data in one go: A Neural Network (NN)-based lifting to a higher dimension, a linear dynamics within that higher dimension, and an NN-based projection to the original space.
+This data-learned approach relieves the burden of the ad-hoc selection of the nonlinear basis functions (e.g., polynomial or radial) used in conventional approaches for lifting to higher dimensional linear space.
+We validate the efficacy and robustness of the approach via application to the standard IEEE 39-bus system.